Gordon Lightfoot: Honours and awards

 Lightfoot received an honorary Doctor of Laws degree from Trent University in spring 1979 and on June 6, 2015, Lightfoot received an honorary doctorate of music in his hometown of Orillia from Lakehead University.

 In November 1997, the Governor General's Performing Arts Award, Canada's highest honour in the performing arts, was bestowed on Lightfoot.
-Lightfoot was made a Companion of the Order of Canada in May 2003.
 On February 6, 2012, Lightfoot was presented with the Queen Elizabeth II Diamond Jubilee Medal by the Lieutenant Governor of Ontario.

 Between 1986 and 1988, Lightfoot's friend, the realist painter Ken Danby (1940–2007), worked on a large (60 × 48 inches) portrait of Lightfoot dressed in the white suit he wore on the cover of the album East of Midnight.
 The picture is backlit by the sun, creating a visually attractive image of the singer.

 On June 16, 2014, Lightfoot received a Lifetime Achievement Award by SOCAN at the 2014 SOCAN Awards in Toronto.

 On October 23, 2015, Lightfoot was honoured with a 4-metre tall bronze sculpture created by Timothy Schmalz in his hometown of Orillia, Ontario.
 The sculpture, called Golden Leaves—A Tribute to Gordon Lightfoot, features Lightfoot sitting cross-legged, playing an acoustic guitar underneath an arch of golden maple leaves.
 Many of the leaves allude to scenes from Lightfoot's 1975 greatest hits album, Gord's Gold.

 In 2017, Lightfoot rated fifth in the CBC's list of the 25 best Canadian songwriters ever, and musician Ronnie Hawkins called Lightfoot the greatest songwriter in the world.
 That same year, Penguin Random House Canada published the Gordon Lightfoot biography, Lightfoot, written by journalist Nicholas Jennings and it topped the national bestseller lists.
 Lightfoot was awarded the Gold Medal of the Royal Canadian Geographical Society.

 He was the subject of the 2019 documentary Gordon Lightfoot: If You Could Read My Mind.

 In 2022, Lightfoot received the Golden Plate Award of the American Academy of Achievement.